-14.3.1 All cars must have at least two mirrors mounted so that the driver has visibility to the rear and both sides of the car.

-- 14.3.2 The reflective surface of each mirror must be at least 150mm wide, this being maintained over a height of at least 50mm.
-Additionally, each corner may have a radius no greater than 10mm. - 14.3.3 No part of the reflective surface may be less than 250mm from the car centre line or more than 750mm from the rear of the cockpit entry template. - 14.3.4 The FIA technical delegate must be satisfied by a practical demonstration that the driver, when seated normally, can clearly define following vehicles.
+- 14.3.1 All cars must have two mirrors mounted so that the driver has visibility to the rear and both sides of the car. - 14.3.2 The reflective surface of each mirror must be at least 150mm wide, this being maintained over a height of at least 50mm.
+Additionally, each corner may have a radius no greater than 10mm. - 14.3.3 All parts of the rear view mirrors, including their housings and mountings, must be situated between 250mm and 500mm from the car centre line and between 550mm and 750mm from the rear edge of the cockpit entry template. - 14.3.4 The FIA technical delegate must be satisfied by a practical demonstration that the driver, when seated normally, can clearly define following vehicles.